CloudFueled/aks-workshop/src/2.04 - Service Accounts/Exercise/README.md

 1. Create the ServiceAccount Manifest

-Create a YAML manifest file named `sa-squadron.yaml` with the following content
+Create a YAML manifest file for the ServiceAccount `sa-squadron.yaml` with the following specification:

+* namespace: default
+* name: sa-squadron

 ---